 And there has been a way to do it with HTML files and the Web Overlay panel (used by DPS/AEM Mobile, but supported by in5)…

-I’m pleased to announce that version 3.1 of in5 will also support placed OAMs.
+I’m pleased to announce that version 3.1 of in5 also supports placed OAMs.

 Check out the video below to see an example of an OAM with complex animation and interactivity exported with an InDesign document.

-It’s just one of the ways that in5 v3.1 will put more publishing power in your hands without having to code.
+It’s just one of the ways that in5 v3.1 puts more publishing power in your hands without having to code.

 Get updates from Ajar Productions

 Sign up today and get the InDesign Split Text premium extension for free!